Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bbAIZkim4Ww.md

 ### Transcript

-> does hannah use vr when editing the world no i wanted to say we should add back
+> does hannah use vr when editing the world no I wanted to say we should add back